 There are currently more than twenty nations and territories which peg their currencies to the euro, the largest of which is Denmark.

 Aaland or Aland is the smallest of the three Nordic autonomous territories situated midway between Sweden and Finland.
-It is a bit of an anomaly as its officially part of the Republic of Finland, though it has a devolved government; people here speak Swedish; it flies its own flag; issues its own stamps; and uses its own web suffix: ‘.ax’.
-It also has a special relationship with the EU whereby it can sell duty free and construct its own gambling laws.
-The currency is the Euro though during peak tourism season swedish krona is usually accepted in stops and restaurants.
-Don’t be too optimistic about the exchange rate for swedish krona as its typically not very good.
+It is a bit of an anomaly as it’s officially part of the Republic of Finland, but people there speak Swedish, and it flies its own flag; issues its own stamps; and uses its own web suffix: ‘.ax’.
+It also has a special relationship with the EU whereby it can sell duty-free and construct its own gambling laws.
+The currency is the Euro though during peak tourism season Swedish krona is usually accepted in shops and restaurants.
+Don’t be too optimistic about the exchange rate for the Swedish krona as it’s typically not very good.

 Just like in Finland, you can use your euros to pay in Åland.
 Prices can be compared to The Netherlands (where I live), though sometimes it’s a tiny bit more expensive.
 It’s a lot cheaper than Norway though.

-Ro-No Rent has bicycles available near Mariehamn harbour.
-Many campgrounds and guest harbours also have bike hire.
+Ro-No Rent has bicycles available near Mariehamn harbor.
+Many campgrounds and guest harbors also have bike hire.
 Green-and-white signs trace cycling routes through the islands.
 Routes generally follow smaller, less busy roads; dedicated bicycle paths run parallel to some main roads.